All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Guide to Combining Miles and Points With a Partner

-If you and a partner are working together to accumulate miles and points, this is often referred to as “two-player mode.”
-If you are in two-player mode, chances are there will be times you’ll want to combine miles and points with your partner.
+If you and a partner are working together to accumulate miles and points, this is often referred to as “two-person mode.”
+If you are in two-person mode, chances are there will be times you’ll want to combine miles and points with your partner.

 But actually redeeming your miles and points can get tricky when everyone has their own bank and loyalty program accounts.
 That’s when combining points comes in handy.